British Summer Time (BST)

 British Summer Time operates from the last Sunday in March until the last Sunday in October .
 The UK moves its clocks forward from Greenwich Mean Time by one hour (GMT+1).

-In 2017, the last Sunday in March is on 26 March , so this will be the day when Daylight Saving Time starts again.
+In 2017, the last Sunday in March is on 26 March , so this was the day when Daylight Saving Time starts again.

 This is known as British Summer Time or BST for short, which has a fascinating history .